moatasem0-0/simon-says/README.md

 # Simon Says Game

 ## 📌 About the Game
-The **Simon Says Game** is a memory-based game where players must repeat a randomly generated sequence of button presses.
+The **Simon Says ** is a memory-based game where players must repeat a randomly generated sequence of button presses.
 Each round, the sequence grows longer, testing the player's ability to remember and replicate the pattern.

 ## 🎮 How to Play
 1. Click the **Start** button to begin.